 The press described him as conservative: “A Kennedy Runs for Congress; The Boston-bred scion of a former ambassador is a fighting-Irish conservative,” Look magazine headlined an article in its June 11, 1946, issue.
 The Chicago Tribune reported Kennedy’s election to the Senate in 1952 by describing him as a “fighting conservative.”
 On Dec.
 7, 1958, Eleanor Roosevelt was asked in a television interview what she would do if she had to choose between a “conservative Democrat like Kennedy and a liberal Republican [like] Rockefeller?”

 There are several Democratic organizations that describe themselves as “Kennedy Democrats”:

 - Kennedy Democrats of Pennsylvania

 - Kennedy Democratic Party (tagline: “Saving the Democrats from Left Wing Progressivism”)

 Conservative Democrats are also described as “Blue Dog Democrats.”
 This is an actual Congressional voting caucus in the House, formed in 1995.

 Why I Looked It Up

-It was used to describe a character in a novel, and why the Republican president was friendly with him and appointed him as White House staff.
+It was used to describe a character in The Last Jihad, and why the Republican president was friendly with him and appointed him as White House staff.